Shiba Inu price prediction 2021: Can the cryptocurrency hit $1?

-Shiba also rose in value earlier in October following a tweet by Elon Musk.
+Shiba also rose in value earlier this month following a tweet by Elon Musk.

 Mr Musk, the billionaire entrepreneur behind Tesla, has a Shibu Inu puppy and posted a picture of it on the social media site, which started a big rally.

-In the past month, Shiba has soared by more than 267%, according to Coinbase.
+In the past month, Shiba has skyrocketed by more than 900%, according to Coinbase.

 But what does the future have in store for the dog meme cryptocurrency?

 The Sun spoke to experts to find out what lies ahead – and what the cryptocurrency could be worth by the end of 2021 and beyond.